 Map 8 shows the location of the Prince George Region in relation to the Province.
 Though Lodgepole pine is heavily concentrated in certain areas, the size and diversity of the region includes extensive area where pine is a minor component of forest stands.
-Forests are composed predominately of pine, spruce and balsam fir at 47 percent, 31 percent and 19 percent respectively.
-The MPB-epidemic has had a significant effect on the roughly 293 million cubic metres of pine.
-Within the region the epidemic began in about 1999 and peak mortality occurred in 2005.
-By 2015 about 200 million cubic metres of pine are presumed killed and the epidemic is largely over.
-The historic AAC for the Region was about 11 million cubic metres.
-Due to the MPB-epidemic, the AAC increased to almost 18 million by 2006 and is currently about 14.5 million cubic metres.
-The long-term AAC is estimated to fall to 9.6 million cubic metres by 2025.
+Forests are composed predominately of pine, spruce and balsam fir.
+The MPB-epidemic has had a significant effect on the Region.
+Historically AAC for the Region was about 11 million cubic metres.
+Due to the MPB-epidemic, the AAC was increased to almost 18 million by 2006.
+Since then the AAC has been dropping and is currently about 10.3 million cubic metres following a significant reduction in late 2017.
+The long-term AAC is estimated to fall to 9.3 million cubic metres by 2025.